-I have recently become enamored with the possibilities of digital marketing, and have spent a tremendous amount of time researching the different methods and applications available for small business owners to efficiently and effectively market their products on the web.
+I have recently become fascinated with the possibilities of digital marketing.
+As a result, I’ve spent a good bit of time researching the different methods and applications available for small business owners to efficiently and effectively market their products on the web.
 One of these methods is the podcast, which allows businesses (with a relatively small up-front investment) to have a pipeline to broadcast their knowledge directly to their target audience.

-Andrew’s advice regarding digital marketing certainly is applicable in this situation: pick one thing that you would like to master and become an expert in that area.
-If you become the “go to” authority in one particular area, people will be drawn to you for your knowledge, and you will develop their trust.
+Andrew’s advice regarding digital marketing certainly is applicable in our situation: pick one thing that we would like to master and become an expert in that area.
+If we become the “go to” authority in one particular area, people will be drawn to us for our knowledge, and we will start to gain their trust.

-I will leave you today with a quote from Albert Einstein, who said “Whoever is careless with the truth in small matters cannot be trusted with important matters.”
+We’ll end with a quote from Albert Einstein, who said “Whoever is careless with the truth in small matters cannot be trusted with important matters.”

-I welcome all feedback (positive and negative) about my take on this subject.
-Please leave your comments below.
-Thank you!
+I welcome all feedback (both positive and negative) on this post.